Rebecca-Rodriguez/Personal-Website/README.md

-# Rebecca Velez's Personal Website
+# Rebecca Rodriguez's Personal Website
 Welcome to my personal website!
 This website serves as a platform to showcase my professional experience, skills, and projects.

 ## Technologies Used